The manta rays come to meet Matt, who has immersed himself in apnea. (Komodo, Indonesia, July 2016)

 The site is shallow, allowing easy observation of manta rays.
 (Komodo, Indonesia, July 2016)

-The site is shallow, which makes it easy to observe manta rays (Komodo, Indonesia, July 2016)
+The site is shallow, making it easy to observe the manta rays (Komodo, Indonesia, July 2016).

 The snorkelers can admire the majestic swimming of manta rays flush with the surface.
 (Komodo, Indonesia, July 2016)